 Good feedback should be relevant, timely, constructive, and concise:

-If you have a more complex problem that requires hands-on designing and iterating, make a calendar reservation in some of the available conference rooms, gather the crew, and initiate a brainstorming sesh.
+If you have a more complex problem that requires hands-on designing and iterating, gather a couple of brains and initiate a brainstorming session.

 🏓 Ping-pong

-To pull you out of that vortex, turn to a buddy who will play along.
 The rules are simple: once you realize you are stuck, pass your design along to a colleague who can help.
 Onboard them to the task (or project) briefly and explain the problem you are currently facing, link your Figma screen, and let them work their magic.
-A fresh pair of eyes will find some outside of the box solution quite fast and efficiently, or at least point you in the right direction.
+A fresh pair of eyes will find some outside-of-the-box solution quite fast and efficiently, or at least point you in the right direction.

 Track time spent on working up a solution for a buddy on the project (check with the PM), or (if the project has a tight budget) on Team: Design → Team activities.